mooniak/animager/development_proposal/proposal.md

 ##GUI

+The GUI will be implemented as a web app / broswer app.

-I think wizard like gui would make sense.
+A wizard like gui would make sense.

+- Select local git repo / give link to remote git repo
 - Select different options in steps and generate video.
 - Give option to save the seetings as a template.
 - So It is like a one time set up wizard.